Is your bearded dragon showing signs of stress and agitation?

 Knowing why your pet bearded dragon is stressed is a big part of calming it down.

-Ultimately, a pet lizard species is stressed because something is wrong in their environment the majority of the time.
+Ultimately, a pet lizard species is stressed because something is wrong in their environment most of the time.

 This could be because of external or internal reasons.